6700 W. Loop South, Suite 500

 - Itching: You will likely experience mild burning or itching for about an hour after the procedure.
 It can sometimes last a day to two.

 - Redness: It is normal to notice mild to moderate redness for 24 to 48 hours.
 You should only apply gentle emollients to your skin during this time.

 - Swelling: The areas around your eyes may swell a bit after your treatment.
 This will subside within several hours.
 Applying ice or cold packs may help relieve swelling.

 - Peeling: Treated skin may peel for several days after the procedure.
 Gentle washing and the application of a slightly thicker moisturizer may help alleviate peeling.

 Consult your doctor if any of these side effects seem severe or cause significant discomfort.

 How much does photodynamic therapy cost?
 Is it covered by insurance?

 The cost of PDT at our Houston-area locations varies widely depending on the size of the treated area and the number of sessions needed.
 PDT may be covered by insurance if deemed medically necessary, typically for the treatment of precancerous cells.

 Before & After

-PDT is not always covered by insurance.
-This procedure is available at our Med Center location and SW Memorial.
-If you would like to learn more about PDT, please call one of our specialists at a location near you.
+If you would like to learn more about Greater Houston PDT treatments, please request a consultation or call one of our specialists at a location near you.